aleen42/SimpTyper/README.md

 # SimpTyper
 A simple but interesting typer.
-This project has began for two days.
+This project has began on March,17 in 2015.